codewind-resources/rogue-cloud/docs/RogueCloudDevelopment.md

 Once you've got that up and running, you can take a look at what role of [each the projects have, important classes in those projects, and websocket/http endpoints used in the game server and game client](RCDevArchitecture.md).

 You can also look at the JSON WebSocket API docs, which describe the [JSON-based communication protocol between the client and the server](RogueCloudJsonApi.md).

+Next, check out the advanced documentation that goes into detail on how the [world state is communicated between the client and server](RogueCloudJsonWorldState.md).